andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 Hmmm, that's _almost_ right, but we have two positive $ab^3$s.
 That's bad.

 So what happens if we make _both_ middle-terms negative?
-(Making the second middle term nagative while leaving the first positive gives us nothing new.)
+(Making the second middle term negative while leaving the first positive gives us nothing new.)

 $$ = a^3(a + b) - a^2b(a + b) - ab^2(a + b) + b^3(a + b)  = $$